ipalermo/Griddler/README.md

-# Griddler Mobile Game Java Backend Sample
+# Griddler Mobile Game

 This project is a Java implementation of Griddler mobile game.
-It includes the game backend hosted on Google App Engine, and an Android client that connects to server through its REST API.
+It includes the game java backend hosted on Google App Engine, and an Android client that connects to server through its REST API.

 ## Copyright
 Copyright 2014 .
 All Rights Reserved.